RylieANM/RylieANM/README.md

 - 👋 Hi, I’m @RylieANM
 - 👀 I’m interested in ...
-Games Scripting
+Games Scripting Web Developing Programming
 - 🌱 I’m currently learning ...
 HTML/JAVA/CSS/C/C#/C++
 - 💞️ I’m looking to collaborate on ...
 Wev Developer
-- 📫 How to reach me ... message me @rycutie00@gmail.com
+- 📫 How to reach me ... message me @ryplays00@gmail.com

 <!---
 RylieANM/RylieANM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.